Calreticulin

-Calreticulin is a multifunctional soluble protein that binds Ca2+ ions (a second messenger in signal transduction), rendering it inactive.
+Calreticulin is a multifunctional soluble protein that binds Ca2+ ions (a second messenger in signal transduction), rendering them inactive.
 The Ca2+ is bound with low affinity, but high capacity, and can be released on a signal (see inositol trisphosphate).
 Calreticulin is located in storage compartments associated with the endoplasmic reticulum and is considered an ER resident protein.

 The term "Mobilferrin" is considered to be the same as calreticulin by some sources.

 Function

 Calreticulin binds to misfolded proteins and prevents them from being exported from the endoplasmic reticulum to the Golgi apparatus.

 A similar quality-control molecular chaperone, calnexin, performs the same service for soluble proteins as does calreticulin, however it is a membrane-bound protein.
 Both proteins, calnexin and calreticulin, have the function of binding to oligosaccharides containing terminal glucose residues, thereby targeting them for degradation.
 Calreticulin and Calnexin's ability to bind carbohydrates associates them with the lectin protein family.
 In normal cellular function, trimming of glucose residues off the core oligosaccharide added during N-linked glycosylation is a part of protein processing.
 If "overseer" enzymes note that residues are misfolded, proteins within the rER will re-add glucose residues so that other calreticulin/calnexin can bind to these proteins and prevent them from proceeding to the Golgi.
 This leads these aberrantly folded proteins down a path whereby they are targeted for degradation.

 Studies on transgenic mice reveal that calreticulin is a cardiac embryonic gene that is essential during development.

-Calreticulin and calnexin are also integral proteins in the production of MHC class I Proteins.
+Calreticulin and calnexin are also integral in the production of MHC class I proteins.
 As newly synthesized MHC class I α-chains enter the endoplasmic reticulum, calnexin binds on to them retaining them in a partly folded state.
 After the β2-microglobulin binds to the peptide-loading complex (PLC), calreticulin (along with ERp57) takes over the job of chaperoning the MHC class I protein while the tapasin links the complex to the transporter associated with antigen processing (TAP) complex.
-This association prepares the MHC class I for binding an antigen for presentation on the cell surface.
+This association prepares the MHC class I to bind an antigen for presentation on the cell surface.